No More Kings

 The name "No More Kings" comes from an episode of Schoolhouse Rock!, one of many of No More Kings' inspirations.
 The particular episode dealt with the Pilgrims leaving England, seeking freedom and independence.

-Pete studied fine art in college and has worked for Disney and the Jim Henson Company; he is an accomplished animator and also speaks Japanese.
+Mitchell studied fine art in college and has worked for Disney and the Jim Henson Company; he is an accomplished animator and also speaks Japanese.
 He designed the interior album art for the band's first album as well as the album art and packaging for their second album.
-Pete claims his main sources of musical inspiration are the Beatles, Michael Jackson, Radiohead, Billy Joel, Beck, and Genesis.
+Mitchell claims his main sources of musical inspiration are the Beatles, Michael Jackson, Radiohead, Billy Joel, Beck, and Genesis.

 Music videos

 Sweep the Leg

 No More Kings received much of their exposure from their 2007 music video "Sweep the Leg", which incorporates elements of the 1984 film The Karate Kid and features appearances by nearly the entire original cast.
 Martin Kove reprises his role as John Kreese, and actors who played the Cobra Kai members in the 1984 film, Ron Thomas (Bobby), Rob Garrison (Tommy), and Tony O'Dell (Jimmy) are also part of the cast.
 William Zabka, who played Johnny Lawrence in the film, directed the video.
 Pat E. Johnson, who was the martial arts director for the film as well as the martial arts director for Bruce Lee, worked on this video.
 Dennis Haskins and Liza Snyder also make an appearance.
 "Sweep the Leg" was also featured on Sony's MLB 08: The Show.

 The premise for the music video finds Zabka and members of his Cobra Kai gang living in a trailer in the desert, having become obsessed with the fight he lost years ago.
 He is haunted by No More Kings and chases Mitchell across the desert until they have a final showdown at the All Valley Under-18 Karate Championships.
 Johnny then claims victory, but after realizing it was a fantasy, he is run over by Ralph Macchio as Mitchell looks on.

-The music video references not only The Karate Kid, but also the 1986 film Back to School (which also stars Zabka), the 1987 film Raising Arizona, and the 1984 video for The Cars song, "You Might Think."
+The music video references not only The Karate Kid, but also the 1986 film Back to School (which also stars Zabka), the 1987 film Raising Arizona, and the 1984 video for The Cars song "You Might Think."

 There are various versions of the video, the longest being a little over seven minutes.
-The video was a collaboration between No More Kings’ record label Astonish Records, and Chapter Seven Films, a film company in Los Angeles.
+It was a collaboration between No More Kings’ record label Astonish Records, and Chapter Seven Films, a film company in Los Angeles.

 "Sweep the Leg" received over 80,000 views within its first week of release and became the number one video on YouTube on March 16, 2007.
-It was featured on MySpace's most-viewed lists, earned nearly a million views on YouTube, and was mentioned on VH1's "Best Week Ever" online.
+It was featured on Myspace's most-viewed lists, earned nearly a million views on YouTube, and was mentioned on VH1's "Best Week Ever" online.

 In 2008, Astonish Records released a special collector's edition CD/DVD.